Cape Verde: Education

 Cape Verde has one of the best educational systems in Africa, ranked 8th by the World Education Forum in 2023.
 Although the educational system is similar to the Portuguese system, over the years the local universities have been increasingly adopting the American educational system; for instance, all ten existing universities offer four-year bachelor's degree programmes as opposed to five-year bachelor's degree programmes that existed before 2010.
-Primary school education is mandatory and free for children between ages 6-14.
+Primary school education is mandatory and free for children between ages 6–14.

-In 2011, the net enrollment ratio for primary school was 85%.
+In 2011, the net enrolment ratio for primary school was 85%.
 Approximately 91% of the total population over 15 years of age is literate, and roughly 25% of the population holds a college degree; a significant number of these college graduates hold doctorate degrees in different academic fields.
 Textbooks have been made available to 90 percent of school children, and 98 percent of the teachers have attended in-service teacher training.
 Although most children have access to education, some problems remain.
 For example, there is insufficient spending on school materials, lunches, and books.